 27. Practice your debating skills and your elevator pitch where you introduce yourself, tell people more about yourself and your family and then why they should trust you with their vote/why you are running (please refer to, http://profbruce.tumblr.com/post/65789207987/how-to-make-a-great-elevator-pitch-for-any)

-28. Find two or at most three hot button issues you can talk to over and over again
+28. Find two, three or at most four or five hot button issues you can talk to over and over again

 30. Have a great slogan/tagline (Not: Make …………..
 Great Again!!!
 How about: ……………, forget the rest, we’re the best)